 Nicole has been teaching yoga for 7 years.
 She was trained at Rising Spirit Yoga and

 became an RYT-200 in June 2010.
 The summer of 2010 also was the year that she

-graduated Dartmouth College with her Masters, and became a licensed therapist.
+graduated from Dartmouth College with her Masters, and became a licensed therapist.

 Nicole initially sought yoga over a decade ago in a desperate search for stress relief

 Yoga has been a passion since.
-Nicole has always sought to use yoga as a ompliment to outdoor sports like running, snowshoeing and hiking increasing flexibility and the ability to breathe through difficult moments.
-As Nicole’s life evolved and became a mother, her practice of yoga became a humbling experience in acceptance of body and mind and using the breathe for energy or serenity.
+Nicole has always sought to use yoga as an complement to outdoor sports like running, snowshoeing, and hiking increasing flexibility and the ability to breathe through difficult moments.
+As Nicole’s life evolved and became a mother, her practice of yoga became a humbling experience in acceptance of body and mind and using the breath for energy or serenity.

 Jill Cray RYT

 My study of yoga began with 200 hours of interdisciplinary study of a variety of yoga practices.
 I trained with the Soma Yoga Institute in Hanover NH and complete my coarse in the early spring of 2015.
 I enjoyed learning and exploring pranayama techniques, history and philosophy of yogic life style and decided that I must share my new passion.
 Since October of 2014 I have developed my teaching style

 primarily in a power vinyasa flow but enjoy teaching restorative, yin, and prenatal yoga to name a few.